University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment4.md

 *If your student number is not listed, please contact Dan to ensure you are added to the list*

+# This list needs to be updated for 2020 #

 | ID       | Gene      |
 |:---------|:----------|
 | a1762813 | AT5G39980 |